xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 | 2080ti | 9.4 | 6.4 | 0.2 | 0.2 |
 | 2x 2080ti | 19.5 | 10.8 | 0.4 |

 _It's worth looking at the price/hour for different machines based on your time preference...
 Often a 2x 2080 machine will cost twice as much, to rent, but only require half as much rental time...
-Just be aware that the JTR kernel doesn't scale as well once you get past 2x GPUs_
+Just be aware that the JTR kernel doesn't scale as well once you get past ~3x GPUs..._

 ## Vast.ai Instance Settings